Absolute parallelism for 2-nondegenerate CR structures via bigraded Tanaka prolongation: Introduction

 Among hypersurface-type CR manifolds, the lowest dimension in which $2$-nondegeneracy can occur is $\dim M=5$.
 A natural candidate for the maximally symmetric model is given by a tube hypersurface in $\mathbb C^3$ over the future light cone in $\mathbb R^3$,

 and this model has been extensively studied in \cite{felskaup1, felskaup2, kaupzaitsev, merker}.
-In particular, its algebra of infinitesimal symmetries is equal to $\mathfrak {so}(3,2)$.
-However, the structure of absolute parallelism in this situation was constructed only recently and independently in the following three papers (preceded by the work \cite{ebenfelt} for a more restricted class of structures): by Isaev and Zaitsev \cite{isaev}, Medori and Spiro \cite{medori} and Pocchiola \cite{pocchiola}.
-In the second paper the parallelism is also claimed to be a Cartan connection, while in the other two it is not.
-In order to address this discrepancy, Medori and Spiro compared their construction with others in \cite{medori2}.
+In particular, its algebra of infinitesimal symmetries is isomorphic to $\mathfrak {so}(3,2)$.
+However, the structure of absolute parallelism in this situation was constructed only recently and independently in the following three papers (preceded by the work \cite{ebenfelt} for a more restricted class of structures): by Isaev and Zaitsev \cite{isaev}, Medori and Spiro \cite{medori} and Merker-Pocchiola \cite{pocchiola}.
+The question of existence of a functorially constructed absolute parallelism which is a Cartan connection in this case is rather subtle and is addressed in more detail in \cite{medori2},\cite[section 4.3]{Greg}, and \cite{Greg2}.

-The only result about an absolute parallelism for $2$-nondegenerate, hypersurface-type CR structures of dimension higher than $5$ was recently obtained by the first author \cite{porter} in the case of $7$-dimensional CR manifolds with $\text{rank}_\mathbb{C}K=1$, under certain additional algebraic assumptions that are automatic in $5$-dimensional case.
+The only results about an absolute parallelism for $2$-nondegenerate, hypersurface-type CR structures of dimension higher than $5$ were obtained by the first author in \cite{porter} in the case of $7$-dimensional CR manifolds with $\text{rank}_\mathbb{C}K=1$, under certain additional algebraic assumptions that are automatic in $5$-dimensional case, and in more recent work \cite{Greg} about structures modeled on a homogeneous space of a simple group, there called the ``maximally symmetric model."

 In this article we develop a unified framework for the construction of an absolute parallelism for $2$-nondegenerate, hypersurface-type CR structures on manifolds of arbitrary odd dimension $\geq5$ and with Levi kernel of arbitrary admissible dimension, under certain additional algebraic assumptions.
 These algebraic assumptions are automatic in dimension $5$, and in dimension $7$ they include all cases treated in \cite{porter}, along with an additional case only mentioned therein.
-The algebraic assumption in dimension $7$ also matches the homogeneous models with simple symmetry groups discussed recently by A. Santi \cite{santi}.
-Our method is a modification of Tanaka's algebraic and geometric procedures from his 1970 paper \cite{tanaka1}.
+The algebraic assumption in dimension $7$ also matches the homogeneous models with simple symmetry groups discussed by A. Santi \cite{santi}.
+In contrast to \cite{Greg}, we do not assume that our structures are modeled on ``maximally symmetric" homogeneous spaces of simple groups, and in fact many of our structures -- including the most symmetric one in any given class under consideration -- are modeled on homogeneous spaces whose symmetry groups are not even semisimple.